electrocucaracha/krd/docs/src/tuning_kube-proxy.rst

 .. note::

-   The following results were obtained running `k6`_ tool using 500 virtual user connecting (no reusing connections) to 10 NGINX webservers (simulating 1 sec slow responses) during 1 minute.
-These are the 90 percentile value of the results collected by the tool.
+   These benchmarks were generated using the `k6`_ tool with 500 virtual users making HTTP requests (without reusing connections) to 10 NGINX servers.
+Each NGINX instance simulated a 1-second response time.
+Values shown represent the 90th percentile.

 .. _k6: https://k6.io/